-Cattle farm yard manure (FYM) 6.0

-Sheep FYM 7.0

-Pig FYM 7.0

-Solid manure (per t or m3) N(kg)

-Poultry Layer FYM 19.0

-Broiler/turkey FYM 30.0

-Duck FYM 6.5

-Horse FYM 7

-Goat FYM 6

-Slurry/liquid (per 1000l) N(kg)

-Cattle 2.6

 Pigs 3.6

-Separated manures (per 10001) N(kg)
+Separated manures (per 1000l) N(kg)

 Separated cattle slurry, liquid 1.5

 fraction, strainer box

 Separated cattle slurry, liquid 2

 fraction, weeping-wall

 Separated cattle slurry, liquid 3

-fraction, mechanically separated 4
+fraction, mechanically separated

-Separated cattle slurry, solid Fraction 4
+Separated cattle slurry, solid 4

+Fraction

 Separated pig slurry, liquid fraction 3.6

-Separated pig slurry, riquid fraction 5
+Separated pig slurry, solid fraction 5

-Composts containing manure must be in
+Composts containing manure must be include -

-waste composts are not included becaus
+composts are not included because they do not •

-composting process is complete.
-We may

-check the analysis of your green waste c
+plete.
+We may check the analysis of your green

+waste compost to ensure this is the case.

 Standards Guidance

-SA GB 2.5.7 Spreading surplus manure You must document details of your arrangement.
+GB 2.5.4 Spreading surplus manure You must document details of your arrangeme ent.

-You may establish links with other organic holdings to spread
+You may establish links with other organic holdings to spread surplus

-surplus organic manure.
-This must be an on-going An example arrangement would be when re you exchange manure for straw or
+organic manure.
+This must be an on-going arrangement held in writing.
+An example arrangement would be where you exchange manure for straw of feed.

-arrangement held in writing.
-The maximum nitrogen limit of feed.

-170kg of nitrogen per year per hectare must be calculated on Organic manura can only be enread and organic land

-Organic manure can only be spread on c organic land.
+The maximum nitrogen limit of 170kg of nitrogen per year per hectare Organic manure can only be spread on organic aland

-the basis of all the organic production holdings involved in such cooperation.
+must be calculated on the basis of all the organic production holdings involved in such cooperation.
+Organic manure can only be spread on organic , tanu.

 (EC) 889/2008 Art.
+3(3)

-3(3) SA GB 2.5.8 Micro-organisms You must check that the product is authorised for use in your country for the To improve soil condition or nutrient availability you may intended purpose and it is not a GMO or derived from GMOs. use appropriate preparations of micro-organisms.
+GB 2.5.5 Micro-organisms You must check that the product is authorised for use in your country for the intended

+To improve soil condition or nutrient availability you may use purpose and it is not a GMO or derived from GI

+appropriate preparations of micro-organisms.

 (EC) 889/2008 Art.
+3(4)

-3(4) SA GB 2.5.9 Compost activators Check that the product is authorised for use in your country for the intended For compost activation you may use compost activators made purpose and it is not a GMO or derived from GMOs. from microbial and plant extracts.
+GB 2.5.6 Compost activators Check that the product is authorised for use in your country for the intended purpose and it is

+For compost activation you may use compost activators made from not a GMO or derived from GMOs.

+microbial and plant extracts.

 (EC) 889/2008 Art.
+3(5)

-3(5) SA GB 2.5.10 Biodynamic preparations Refer to the Demeter biodynamic standards for information on biodynamic You may use biodynamic preparations. preparations.
-Any animal by-products used must meet these standards. proparations, try armiarby products assauriast most those standards.
+GB 2.5.7 Biodynamic preparations Refer to the Demeter biodynamic standards for r information on biodynamic preparations.
+Any

+animal by-products used must meet these sta ndards.